Guadeloupe: 20th–21st centuries

 In 1936, Félix Éboué became the first black governor of Guadeloupe.
-During the Second World War Guadeloupe initially came under the control of the Vichy government, later joining Free France in 1943.
+During World War II, Guadeloupe initially came under the control of the Vichy government, later joining Free France in 1943.
 In 1946, the colony of Guadeloupe became an overseas department of France.

 Tensions arose in the post-war era over the social structure of Guadeloupe and its relationship with mainland France.
 The 'Massacre of St Valentine' occurred in 1952, when striking factory workers in Le Moule were shot at by the Compagnies républicaines de sécurité, resulting in four deaths.
-In May 1967 racial tensions exploded into rioting following a racist attack on a black Guadeloupean, resulting in eight deaths.
+In May 1967 racial tensions exploded into rioting following a racist attack on a black Guadeloupean, Raphael Balzinc, resulting in eight deaths.